University college: Canada

 In Canada, university college has three meanings: a degree-granting institution; an institution that offers university-level coursework; or a constituent organization (college) of a university, such as University College at the University of Toronto or University College Residences at Laurentian University.

 The title "University College" is extensively used by institutions that do not have full university status, but which do extensive teaching at degree level.
 The title "university" is protected by regulations of the Canada Corporations Act, but the title "college" is only regulated in some Canadian provinces.
 Some Canadian university colleges are public institutions, some are private; some are regulated by government agencies, others are not.
-The Council of Ministers of Education maintains a list of accredited institutions through the Canadian Information Centre for International Credentials (CICIC).
+The Council of Ministers of Education maintains a list of accredited institutions through the Canadian Information Centre for International Credentials.
 Institutions that are members of the Association of Universities and Colleges of Canada are full universities.

 "University College" is also the name of a Canadian educational institution.
 University College is the name of a constituent college of the University of Toronto.

 The Ontario College of Art & Design University is sometimes referred to as a university college due to its history as a college prior to 2002 when it was designated as a university under the Ontario College of Art and Design University Act.

-There are a total of 16 affiliated and federated universities in Ontario, Canada.
+There are a total of 30 affiliated and federated university colleges in Ontario, Canada.